 Cat Sites Justification 4 Land at Ansty Farm, Land north of The Lizard, Cuckfield Road, Ansty (75 units) Challoners, Cuckfield Road, Ansty (10 units) Extension to allocated Land at Bolney Road, Ansty (45 units) Whilst these sites perform positively individually, the sites are in the lowest category in the hierarchy.
 Ansty has met its residual requirement.
 Should further growth be required, ideally this would be found at a more sustainable settlement.
 The yields from these sites would not achieve suitable 'higher growth'.
 It is therefore concluded that it is not reasonable to allocate these sites to achieve higher growth.
 3 Land to the west of Kings Business Centre, Reeds Lane, Sayers Common (100 units) Whilst this site performs well individually, there is only a small residual requirement at Sayers Common and this has been exceeded by a site that performs well.
 Sayers Common is within a Category 3 settlement, the second lowest in the hierarchy.
 Should further growth be required, ideally this would be found at a more sustainable settlement.
 2 Land opposite Stanford Avenue, London Road, Hassocks (45 units) Land west of Kemps, Hurstpierpoint (114 units) Land east of College Lane, Hurstpierpoint (165 units) Two of the sites (Hurstpierpoint) generally perform negatively on environmental objectives, notably the impact a site of this size would likely have on heritage (there is a listed building adjacent).
 The site at Hassocks is on the edge of an Air Quality Management Area, and may impact upon it.
 Hassocks need has been exceeded by better performing sites, including a strategic allocation within the District Plan.
 1 Land south of Folders Lane and east of Keymer Road, Burgess Hill (200 units) Land east of Greenacres, Keymer Road and south of Folders Lane (100 units) Land South of 96 Folders Lane, Burgess Hill (40 units) Two of the three sites at Burgess Hill are adjacent to each other and could be considered collectively, totalling 300 units.
 Burgess Hill has met its residual need, however these sites perform well.
-Haywards Heath Golf Course does not perform as well as other sites within Haywards Heath; however there are no significant negative impacts that are not outweighed by positives.
+Haywards Heath Golf Course does not

+Old Court House, Blackwell Hollow, East Grinstead (12 units) Haywards Heath Golf Course, High Beech Lane, Haywards Heath (630 units) perform as well as other sites within Haywards Heath; however there are no significant negative impacts that are not outweighed by positives.
 Subsequent to the nomination of the Old Court House site at East Grinstead, the Council was advised that the site could no longer be assumed to be available for allocation and the site was consequently not considered further.
 This left just the 3 sites at Folders Lane and the Golf Course site in contention.
+These 4 sites are located in the most sustainable settlements, being in Category 1.
+Additional growth should ideally be found in the most sustainable locations, therefore these sites should be considered as contributing towards additional growth scenarios.